eslint/eslint/docs/src/extend/custom-rules.md

 ### Accessing Options Passed to a Rule

 Some rules require options in order to function correctly.
-These options appear in configuration (`.eslintrc`, command line, or in comments).
+These options appear in configuration (`.eslintrc`, command line interface, or comments).
 For example:

 ```json
 {